PerceivingSystems/bedlam2_retargeting/README.md

 For the latest UE retargeting features, visit the [Unreal Engine documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/ik-rig-animation-retargeting-in-unreal-engine).

+For the rendering pipeline of BEDLAM 2.0 and other useful tools, please refer to the [BEDLAM2 Render Tools](https://github.com/PerceivingSystems/bedlam2_render/tree/main/blender/smplx_anim_to_fbx).

 ## Requirements:

 - [Unreal Engine](https://www.unrealengine.com/) 5.3 or 5.4 _(please switch to the desired branch)_